mongodb/mongo-csharp-driver/Docs/reference/content/frequently_encountered_issues.md

 Each LINQ or Builder expression must be translated into MQL (MongoDB Query Language), which is executed by the server.
 Unfortunately this is not always possible for two main reasons:

 1. You are attempting to use a .NET feature that does not have an obvious or equivalent MongoDB representation.
 For example, .NET and MongoDB have different semantics around collations.
-2. The driver doesn't support a particular tranformation from LINQ or Builder expression into a server query.
+2. The driver doesn't support a particular transformation from LINQ or Builder expression into a server query.
 It may happen because the provided query is too complicated or because some feature has not been implemented yet by the driver.

 If you see an `Unsupported filter ...` or `Expression not supported ...` exception message, we recommend trying the following steps: